GREEN STEPS @ UNI PROGRAM

 The program was created in 2000 by a group of students who wanted to equip their peers with the skills to make sustainable changes in the organisations they will one day work for.
 Across six days of group-based training sessions, we’ll teach you the practical skills needed to plan and deliver effective sustainable workplace solutions.
 You’ll then have the opportunity to put your skills to the test on a live sustainability project based at your university, within an organisation or both!

 Upon completion of the program, you will receive a Green Steps @ Uni certificate and become part of a network of over 800 other Alumni.
 Green Steps @ Uni has transformed lives, launched careers and most importantly created a network of change agents now working in organisations to make the world a more sustainable place to live.

 Who should apply?

-Green Steps @ Uni is open to all current university students enrolled at one of our partner universities for 2014.
+Green Steps @ Uni is open to all current university students enrolled at one of our partner universities each year.

 The program is especially designed for those who: